cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     initCustomEvent(typeArg: string, canBubbleArg: boolean, cancelableArg: boolean, detailArg: T): void;
 }

-// Warning: (ae-missing-release-tag) "ElementDisabledEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ElementDisabledEvent = CustomEvent_2<ElementDisabledEventDetail>;

-// Warning: (ae-missing-release-tag) "ElementDisabledEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ElementDisabledEventDetail = {
     element: HTMLElement;